 I don't want the house--I want to be free and clear of it.
 What are my options?
 Can an attorney help me with this and my divorce?
 My spouse can be quite adversarial so would want to work through an attorney if possible.

 with the court, although to my knowledge it hasn't been signed by the court yet.
 She showed up at my house late at night intoxicated (drove herself) with our daughter sleeping upstairs, grabbed her wedding dress & set it on fire in the backyard then assaulted me and my brother.
-She was arrested on...
+She was...
 Read more »

 It sounds like a very fact-specific situation.
 What exactly is your question?
 Child abuse is a criminal charge which would be determined by the police.

 If you're wondering how these events could affect child custody, you should speak to a family law attorney.
-Such an event could certainly...Read more »
+Such an event could...Read more »